On the tenth anniversary of his passing, we're celebrating the life and legacy of Páidí Ó Sé.

 Seeing the drive of their uncle Páidí gave Darragh, Tomás and Marc Ó Sé insight to the level of motivation which would be required to become multiple All-Ireland winners.

-"When we got that love of football, he was just over the ditch - Páidí was literally living right beside us," five-time Kerry All-Ireland medallist Tomás told Des Cahill on RTÉ Radio One's 'Des's Island Discs'.
+"When we got that love of football, he was just over the ditch - Páidí was literally living right beside us," five-time Kerry All-Ireland medallist Tomás told Des Cahill on RTÉ Radio One's 'Des's Island Discs' in 2020.

 He lived at home.
 It wasn't as if he was away and we didn't see him that often.
 He was right next door and we saw him five, six, seven, eight times a day.

 We'd be having chats and having fun.
 When he'd get bored over in the bar, he'd come back to us and have a kickaround in the garden.
 He'd sit in with us and watch movies.

 We saw the way he trained.
 I remember Tommy Doyle coming out training with him, Ogie Moran.

 He had crazy routines.
 He'd train with Kerry on a Tuesday and a Thursday.
 Then on a Monday and Wednesday, he'd run over the mountain, all around Slea Head and back around the beach.
 He had it measured, it was 13.5 miles.

 From Páidi's pub, instead of going around Slea Head, you go straight over the mountain.
 Then you go across the top of Mount Eagle and then into the back of Dunquin down through the graveyard and around Slea Head back to Árd a’ Bhothair.